 Perhaps you’ve never cooked with this seasonal staple before, saving your trip to the pumpkin patch for the once-a-year Halloween celebrations.
 This year, how about adding pumpkin to your healthy eating plan on a regular basis?

-“This is a vegetable that people can find readily, readily available,” explains Chef Anthony.
+“This is a vegetable that people can find readily, readily available,” explains Chef Vincenzo.
 “People see pumpkin every day but pass over it, only using it for Halloween.”

 This bright and festive gourd is actually in season beginning in September and lasting through November, enjoying its peak in October.
 While the larger, tougher pumpkins are great for Halloween carving, the smaller, softer ones are best for cooking.
 These smaller pumpkins contain less moisture and are much denser and fleshier.
 They can be found at farm stands and farmers markets, as well as grocery stores.